 The Castle Chapel transferred the manor to the Kynaston family sometime in the 11th century, and they in turn gave occupation to the de Soulton family.
 There was a dispute about this arrangement. which reached the kings courts at Westminster in the late 1200s.
-The lawyer for the plaintiffs, a man named Yvo, ended up with the manor, and became of the first MPs for the county.
+The lawyer for tht claimants, a man named Yvo, ended up with the manor, and became of the first MPs for the county.

 The earliest surviving deed for the manner is dated 1399.
-Shortly after this a further deed survives, which addresses a boundary dispute, and rules (amusingly to modern ears) that: ''the boundary shall go from the bend in the river, to the pile of stones, to the damaged tree''.
+Shortly after this a further deed survives, which addresses a boundary dispute, and rules (amusingly to modern ears) that: the boundary shall go from the bend in the river, to the pile of stones, to the damaged tree.

 By the thirteenth century Robert Corbett and his family were living at Soulton, which a fortified manor house on the site of the Norman castle, but sometime around 1420, the manor house on the moated site was burnt down.
 When the manor house was rebuilt it was moved to its current site, at first a classic three bay manor house was constructed.
-This was purchases in 1556 by Sir Roland Hill -- the 'first' protestant Lord Mayor of London (1549).
+This was purchases in 1556 by Sir Roland Hill -- the first protestant Lord Mayor of London (1549).
 He remodelled the hall and extended it to the building that can be seen today.
 In 1668, his descendant, Thomas Hill, High Sheriff of Shropshire and a friend of Samuel Pepys placed his marital coat of arms above the front door.

 Soulton Brook was used by the Duke of Bridgewater to trial the creation of canals in the 18th century.
 A large collection of Victorian pictures survive, and you can view them in the video below – it is remarkable that many vistas are unaltered: